-One of the natural mushroom-formation triggers most relevant to indoor growers is that mycelium will usually seek to produce spores when it senses it is running out of food and space.
-Oysters will often attempt to produce mushrooms in the bag.
+The natural mushroom-formation trigger most relevant to indoor growers is that mycelium will usually seek to produce spores when it senses it is running out of food and space.
 The other primary factors needed to induce mushroom formation are light, humidity and airflow.